hamidgholami/accp-cheatsheet/README.md

 ### AWS CloudFormation
 - It provides a **common language** for you to <ins>describe</ins> and <ins>provision</ins> all the infrastructure resources in your cloud environment.
 - It's free of charge.
-- **Change sets** allow you to preview how proposed changes to a stack might impact your running resources
+- **Change sets** allow you to preview how proposed changes to a stack might impact your running resources.

 ### AWS Elastic Beanstalk
 -  The **fastest** and **simplest** way to get web applications up and running on AWS.